Beyond Mapping III

 (return to top of Topic)

-The last couple of sections identified two dominant forces that are moving mapping toward map analysis—Spatial Analysis and Spatial Statistics.
+The previous couple of sections identified two dominant forces that are moving mapping toward map analysis—Spatial Analysis and Spatial Statistics.
 The discussion focused on Spatial Analysis that supports a wealth of new analytical operations for characterizing “contextual spatial relationships.”
 Now we can turn our attention to Spatial Statistics and how it characterizes the geographic distribution of mapped data to uncover the “numerical spatial relationships.”

 Most of us are familiar with the old “bell-curve” for school grades.
 You know, with lots of C’s, fewer B’s and D’s, and a truly select set of A’s and F’s.
 Its shape is a perfect bell, symmetrical about the center with the tails smoothly falling off toward less frequent conditions.
-However the normal distribution (bell-shaped) isn’t as normal (typical) as you might think ...in the classroom or in GIS.
-The frequency distributions of mapped data tend toward the ab-normal (formally termed asymmetrical).
-For example, consider the customer data shown in the figure 1.

 Topic24_3a